-The Dude Diet: Mac and Cheese Edition
+The Dude Diet: Cauliflower Mac and Cheese with Chicken Sausage

 Happy New Year, dudes!
 I sincerely apologize for leaving you in the lurch lo these many months, but it’s been a rough season for The Dude Diet.
 I’ve mentioned before that Logan views the period between Thanksgiving and New Year’s as a hall pass to get down and extremely dirty on the food front, and this year he really took advantage.
 Sadly, any and all attempts to rein him in were met with dirty looks and a dissertation on the joy and freedom of “vacation eating.”